 When the last bell rings to signal the end of the school year, your opportunity to shift from teacher to student begins.
 Here are just a few of the nature-based learning opportunities being offered this summer:

-The Wisconsin Center for Environmental Education, which is based out of UW-Stevens Point, is hosting a fun and full summer of workshop offerings, including topics such as birds, a “three dimensional” approach to K-8 science, forestry education, wellness, energy, and the new Environmental Literacy & Sustainability State Standards.
+The Wisconsin Center for Environmental Education, which is based out of UW-Stevens Point, is hosting a fun and full summer of workshop offerings.
+Topic include birds, a “three dimensional” approach to K-8 science, forestry education, wellness, energy, and the new Environmental Literacy & Sustainability State Standards.
 Most are offered at the Schmeeckle Reserve in Stevens Point for around $75.

 The UW-Milwaukee Field Station offers the “opportunity to explore focused topics in natural history under the guidance of noted authorities.”
 Their multi-day courses cover topics like herpetology, sedges, vegetation of Wisconsin, ecological geology, lichens, and plant-insect interactions.
 Workshop duration and costs vary and some are available for college credit.